StevenBtw/solvor/docs/algorithms/metaheuristics/anneal.md

 ## Cooling Schedules

-The `cooling` parameter can be a float (exponential decay rate) or a schedule function:
+The `cooling` parameter can be a float (exponential decay rate), or a schedule function:

 ```python
 from solvor import anneal, exponential_cooling, linear_cooling, logarithmic_cooling